 - Shoes with pointed heels can leave permanent impressions in the PVCfloor covering.
-Never wear shoes with pointed heels in the vehicle. - Rubber mats or long exposure to ketchup, carrot juice, ink, blood or lipstick can discolour the PVC-floor covering.
-If possible, remove stains from the floor immediately.
+Never wear shoes with pointed heels in the vehicle.

 4.8 Television

 - ▶ Before commencing the journey, store the television securely. - ▶ Before commencing the journey, ensure that the antenna is in park position.
 Danger of accidents!
 Park position means: The antenna points towards the back, is fully lowered and is locked in this position.